-All sales were verified with all knowledgeable parties and inspections when possible.
-The model for the sales comparison approach was based on characteristics from the Assessor's records, including location, effective age, building quality, and net rentable area.
+All sales were verified with all knowledgeable parties and inspections, when possible.
+The model for the sales comparison approach was based on characteristics from the Assessor's records including location, effective age, building quality and net rentable area.
 Sales with characteristics most similar to the subject properties were considered.

-At the time of sale, information on vacancy and market absorption rates, capitalization rates, current and anticipated rents, and the competitive position of the properties were gathered.
+At the time of sale, information on vacancy and market absorption rates, capitalization rates, current and anticipated rents, and the competitive position of the properties were also gathered.
 Sales were then compared to similar properties within the area for valuation.
 These sales statistics also helped form the income approach to value by setting parameters for the income rates, vacancies, expenses, and capitalization rates.
 When necessary, sales of similar improved properties in adjacent neighborhoods were also considered.

-The improved sales used range in sale dates from 5/4/2018 3/24/21.
-Twenty-eight improved sales in Area 510 were considered as fair market transactions and used in the overall analysis.
-Of these, twenty-four were included in the ratio study.
-Examples of sales that are not included in the analysis are: sales that are leased back to the seller, sold as a portion of a bulk portfolio sale, sales that had significant renovation after the sale, or have been segregated or merged since being purchased.
+The improved sales used range in sale dates from 1/1/2019 to 4/30/2022.
+There were 21 improved sales in Area 510 that were considered as fair market transactions and used in the overall analysis.
+Of these, 19 were included in the ratio study.
+Examples of sales that are not included in the analysis are: sales that are leased back to the seller; sold as a portion of a bulk portfolio sale; sales that had major renovation after sale or have been segregated or merged since being purchased.

 The sales comparison approach reflects the principles of supply and demand, balance, externalities, and substitution.
 The sales comparison approach is preferred when there are adequate sales data.
-The model for sales comparison is based on four characteristics; predominant use, effective age, condition, and size.
+The model for sales comparison is based on four characteristics: predominant use, effective age, condition, and size.
 These characteristics are taken from the Assessor's records.
 A search was made for sales data that most closely fit the subject property within each geographic area.
 These sales were organized by market segments based on predominant use.
 Based on sales analysis, each segment reflected a market price per square foot of net rentable area.
 The sales price range served to establish a general upper and lower market boundary for the various property types within each area.